 In the shift from product-centric to a customer-centric digital organization, the mess and wicked problems your are facing is inevitable.
 You may feel trapped in the malicious cycle of accumulating digital tools and trying to figure a way to change the company culture to become agile.
 That said a piece-meal approach to solving this complex problem is ruled out, and you require new tools and thinking to “Do Things Differently,” paving the path for design thinking, one of the most visible and promising approach to non-linear problem solving.

-Digital Transformation – Is It A Wicked Problem?
+can u buy isotretinoin over the counter Digital Transformation – Is It A Wicked Problem?

 Today the digital transformations of your business are influenced/driven by the following factors: changing customer behavior and demand, disruptions because of technology innovation and external environmental factors.